russellhays/docs/masternodes/setup.rst

 Send the collateral and generate keys
 -------------------------------------

+``mn-bootstrap`` can generate your collateral transaction and keys for you, but it will require a private key with funding to do so.
+Alternatively, you can skip this step and handle key generate manually (e.g. using DMT).

 Send more than 1000 Dash (e.g. 1001 Dash) to an address where you have access to the private key.
 If using Dash Core, you can export the private key from the console under **Tools** > **Debug console**::